mrled/algo/README.NEWTROY.md

 **Rough edges**

-1. Just like with the dnsmasq solution, you can get into trouble if you try to distribute the same user cert to multiple devices.
-Don't do that :)
+1. Old records are not removed, possibly leading to confusion.
-2. Old records are not removed, possibly leading to confusion.
     Solution: just fix this by hand

 ## Deploying from Ansible